Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 3.10.28.5 - Sleep Settings

-## 3.10.28.5.1 - Ensure 'Allow network connectivity during connected-standby (on battery)' is set to 'Disabled'
+## 3.10.28.5.1 - 'Allow network connectivity during connected-standby (on battery)' is set to 'Disabled'

 >[!NOTE]
 >This policy setting allows you to control the network connectivity state in standby on